 Someone on your production staff should carry a stack of them in their kit at all times, or, alternatively, keep one of the many free model release form apps active on their phone anytime you’re working.

-That’s why it’s crucial to store all of them in one safe place that can easily be accessed before, during, and, especially, after the production is wrapped.
+That’s why it’s crucial to store all of them in one safe place that can be accessed before, during, and, especially, after the production is wrapped.

 On almost every production, this location is the wrap binder – a thick tome containing everything from photography contract pdfs to PA expenses to film budgets from every stage.

-While some still go the analog paper route, you an easily store your model release forms in the documents tab of Wrapbook.
+While some still go the analog paper route, you can store your model release forms in the documents tab of Wrapbook.

-Using their cloud-based software, you can easily store your model release forms in your production’s shared documents folder and set custom permissions so only the proper people have access.
+Using their cloud-based software, you can store your model release forms in your production’s shared documents folder and set custom permissions so only the proper people have access.

 Once your production wraps, sit back and relax as Wrapbook stores all your production documents from expenses to payroll stubs to I-9s.

 Always make sure the information on any modeling contract for photography or video is legibly written when you receive it.
 Create multiple physical and digital copies of the model release forms for your records.
 And plan on keeping those copies for an indefinite period (i.e. forever), just in case.

 Whether you’re using a free model release form template from the web or a model release form template tailor-made by your lawyer, at the end of the day, there really isn’t a situation where having your talent sign a release isn’t a smart move.
 Download our talent release form, drafted by a lawyer, to jumpstart the process.